Equivalence of germs (of mappings and sets) over k vs that over K: Introduction

 \subsection{Acknowledgements}

-Part of this work was done during the ``Thematic Month on Singularities", Luminy, January-February 2025. \\ I was partially motivated by the papers \cite{Kosar.Popescu}, \cite{Popescu.Rond}. \\ Thanks are to M. Borovoi, for the help on Galois cohomology and on ``fields of type $F$".
+Part of this work was done during the ``Thematic Month on Singularities", Luminy, January-February 2025. \\ The results of the papers \cite{Kosar.Popescu}, \cite{Popescu.Rond} were especially useful. \\ Thanks are to Mikhail Borovoi, for the help on Galois cohomology and on ``fields of type $F$".
 (In particular for Corollary \ref{Thm.Finite.Splitting.orbits} and Remark \ref{Rem.Finite.Splitting.of.Orbits}.ii.)